THE ACADEMY of ST OLAVE’S – Alan George

 “St Olave’s Church has always been a special place for me” says Alan, “not only because it is just around the corner from my house in Bootham Terrace, but also because it was the venue for a memorial concert for my daughter Jessica, one year after she died in 1994.
 The Fitzwilliam has also played there many times, but it will be a pleasure and a challenge to try to bring to the orchestra some of the fantastic experience gained from a lifetime of music making – not only with the quartet, but with some of the world’s greatest musicians and teachers.
 I think we are going to have a great time together!”

-Alan George comes from Cornwall and studied violin with Colin Sauer at Dartington Hall, viola with Herbert Downes in London, and chamber music with Sidney Griller at the Royal Academy of Music.
+Alan George comes from Newquay and studied violin with Colin Sauer at Dartington Hall, viola with Herbert Downes in London, and chamber music with Sidney Griller at the Royal Academy of Music.

-In 1968 Alan won an Open Scholarship to King’s College, Cambridge, where he became a founder member of the Fitzwilliam String Quartet, taking part in all their tours and recordings.
+In 1968 Alan won an Open Scholarship to King’s College, Cambridge, where he became one of the founder members of the Fitzwilliam String Quartet – with them he has played all over Europe, North America, South Africa, the Middle and Far East, as well as making many recordings for Linn and Decca.
 Since 1976 Alan has also been actively involved in the period instrument movement, and has been principal viola in John Eliot Gardiner’s Orchestre Révolutionnaire et Romantique.
 He was a lecturer in music and conductor of the chamber orchestra at York University from 1986 to 1988, receiving an Honorary D.Univ in 2006.

-His viola was made in 2006 by Wolfgang Marc Schatzberger, and the 2007 performance of the Sinfonia Concertante was its debut!
+The viola played in the January 2007 concert was made in 2006 by Wolfgang Marc Schatzberger, and the performance of the Sinfonia Concertante was its debut!